QasimK/programmers-compendium/src/README.md

 # The Programmer's Compendium

-Let's do:
+Broken out into:

-* The underlying fundamentals of programming \(computer science\)
+* Recipes for setting up or using particular software/services
-* How-to develop software properly
+* Details about particular topics
-* Basic language switching
+* Rundown of Linux
-  A SQL reference manual that actually makes sense
+* Miscellaneous information about particular domains
-* An overview of Linux and the environment your software sits in
+* General guidelines on developing software
-* Recipes for setting up or configuring particular software \(always at-risk of becoming outdated!\)
+* Underlying fundamentals of programming

 Other resources include: